ESI-FAR/RESCUE-cosimplat/README.md

 ## Troubleshooting

-- If you encounter any issues with database connections, ensure that your MySQL service is running and the credentials in `config.php` are correct.
+- If you encounter any issues with database connections, ensure that your MySQL service is running ;).
 - For further assistance, refer to the XAMPP [FAQs and Documentation](https://www.apachefriends.org/faq.html).

 ## License